 The Archangel Raphael is mentioned in the Book of Tobias as a healer, a book from the Old Testament, and part of the biblical canon of the Orthodox and Catholic churches.
 Raphael is also supposed to be one of the archangels mentioned in Revelation 8:2 when it says, And I saw the seven archangels kneeling before God, to whom were given seven trumpets.

-His identity as a healer of the Earth comes from his story told in the Book of Enoch, which shows how the Archangel Raphael healed the Earth when it was defiled by the sins of fallen angels.
+His identity as a healer of the Earth comes from his story told in the Book of Enoch, which shows how the Archangel Raphael healed the Earth when the sins of fallen angels defiled it.

 Key Verse related to the Book of Tobit